-Effective June 17, 2019, U.S., Australia, Japan, and Canada citizens no longer need visas for tourist, flight crew, or standard business trips to Brazil.
+Effective June 17, 2019, U.S., Australian, Japanese, and Canadian citizens no longer need visas for tourist, flight crew, or standard business trips to Brazil.

 Good in-flight catering can be coordinated at both Rio de Janeiro airports, with recommended minimum 48 hours advance notice.
 Several good inflight catering services are available.
 It’s also possible to source catering directly from hotels and restaurants, in coordination with your ground handler, and to have this delivered airside 90-120 minutes prior to departure.
 Caution is advised, however, as most of the good restaurants are located on the south side of the city, up to a two-hour drive to SBGL.